Local and Cloud Backup Solution: Choose Better One for You

 1. First, download and install the CBackup desktop app on your PC.
 Sign up for a new CBackup account, then run the client and log into it.

-2. You can change Task Name for your backup, then press the Add Source button to add local files on your computer, then click OK.
+2. You can change Task Name for your backup, then select local files on your computer as source, and select the Google Drive account you added as destination.

 ⇒ Note: If you want to make this backup task automatic, you can go to Settings to use the Scheduler feature for free.
 CBackup provides 4 different scheduled modes including One time only mode, Daily mode, Weekly mode, and Monthly mode.
 You can pick any one of them according to your need.